 Mr Stephen Wright (BSc Physics with Microelectronics and Computing 1984)

-Stephen is currently the Managing Director of Cool Milk Projects Ltd, a specialised business incubator.
-After graduating from Leicester he obtained a Phd. from Nottingham University and went on to pursue a career in manufacturing with Coates Viyella that took him to America for 16 years where he also had senior and executive roles with Deloitte, Nordisk Aviation Products and latterly started his own consulting firm.
+After graduating from Leicester he obtained a PhD from Nottingham University and went on to pursue a career in manufacturing with Coates Viyella that took him to America for 16 years where he also had senior and executive roles with Deloitte, Nordisk Aviation Products and latterly started his own consulting firm.
 He returned to the UK in 2009.